wpendl99/.github/profile/webServices/login/login.md

 # Account creation and login

 The first step towards supporting authentication in your web application is providing a way for users to uniquely identify themselves.
 This usually requires two service endpoints.
 One to initially `create` an authentication credential, and a second to authenticate, or `login`, on future visits.
-Once a user is authenticated we can use to to control access to other endpoints.
+Once a user is authenticated we can control access to other endpoints.
 For example, web services often have a `getMe` endpoint that gives information about the currently authenticated user.
 We will implement this endpoint to demonstrate that authentication is actually working correctly.

 ## Endpoint design

-Using HTTP we can map out the design of our each of our endpoints.
+Using HTTP we can map out the design of each of our endpoints.

 ### Create authentication endpoint